-A will takes effect only upon your death, and a living trust, although preferable in some cases, will not protect your assets from the government and nursing homes.
+A will takes effect only upon your death, and a living trust, although preferable in many cases, will not protect your assets from the government and the nursing homes.

-Neither Medicare nor health insurance pays for the cost of long-term care in a nursing home.
-With the average cost exceeding $6,000 a month, without a Plan most families will quickly run through their life savings.
+Neither Medicare nor health insurance pay for the cost of long-term care in a nursing home.
+With the average cost exceeding $7,600 a month, without a Plan most families will quickly run through their life savings.

-This almost always results in lengthy, unnecessary periods of ineligibility when Medicaid or other public assistance is applied for.
+This almost always results in lengthy and unnecessary periods of ineligibility when Medicaid or other public assistance is applied for.
 And the tax consequences can be devastating.
 Often, it's wiser to do nothing.

 This is often regarded the same as a transfer and can result in lengthy disqualification periods.
-Or it may not shelter assets at all.
+And it typically provides no protection to you assets.
 It can also create unfortunate legal problems for families.

 This is almost never required.
 Yet many still believe that a person must sell his home to pay the nursing home.